Memphis1983/check-your-emotion/README.md

+# Computer Vision & Face API
-# Using Azure's cognitive services (computer vision and Face api) users can upload a photo and have their emotions analyzed!
+## iUsing Azure's cognitive services

+### users can upload a photo and have their emotions analyzed!

 -   live version: coming soon